 While traditional electric heaters warm up a room pretty well overall, we still think that infrared heaters are the premium.
 So if you're looking for the very best in heaters, here are some of the reasons why we like infrared heaters:

 Like many people, we believe that infrared radiation has therapeutic qualities.
 While these heaters don't warm you directly with infrared, we believe some of the radiation penetrates the heaters and may offer some unadvertised benefits.
 Infrared gets inside the body and warms you from the inside; people with sore joints and other conditions say that their infrared heaters make them feel better than other heaters.
 This may explain why pets are drawn to them as well.

 SOME infrared heaters have a different design from traditional space heaters that allow them to generate a broad, warm wind rather than a thin stream of high heat.
 Directed toward you, this warms you much better and in our opinion moves warmth more comfortably through the air.
-This is true of ALL EdenPURE models, as well as those that are simply EdenPURE knock-offs.
+This is true of more EdenPURE models, as well as those that are simply EdenPURE knock-offs.

 This special design also leads to quieter heating.
 Think of blowing air through your mouth when it's wide open vs. blowing air through your mouth with your lips pursed shut (as in whistling).
 The whistling approach creates a lot more noise.
-This is again true of ALL EdenPURE models and their knock-offs.
+This is again true of most EdenPURE models and their knock-offs.